Making the Most of Small Spaces in a Mobile Home with a Murphy Bed

 small spaces-new closets

-Closets were added on either side of the Murphy bed space.
+Closets were added on either side of the murphy bed space.

 Here you can see the design of the Murphy Bed (or Chuck Bed).
 The shelving on both sides, along with the closets create the pocket the bed sets in while in the up position.